Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 2: Calculate your equity

 Already own your car outright?
 You can skip this step.
-If you’re still paying off your loan, find out if you have positive or negative equity by subtracting your loan balance from the trade-in value.
+If you’re still paying off your loan but want to trade in your car, find out if you have positive or negative equity by subtracting your loan balance from the trade-in value.

 If you get a positive number, that means you have positive equity and might be able to get a better deal when you trade it in.